 • Disturbed areas would be seeded with native, or desirable nonnative species outside of WSAs, where the site is at immediate risk of annual grass invasion to increase the rate of recovery.
 Seeding would be completed using a UTV to broadcast seed, pulling chains to cover the seed, or by hand with a whirlybird seeder, depending on the size of the disturbed area.
+Seeding method will be dependent upon the size of the disturbed area.
 Reseeding would occur if monitoring suggested it was not successful.
 Seeding would occur in the fall or winter.

-13.2 Required Design Features (RDF) from the GRSG ARMPA77
+13.2 Required Design Features (RDF) from the GRSG ARMPA86